dotnet-websharper/docs/v4.1/fsharp/ui.md

     )
 ```

-To include client-side elements inside a page, use the `client` method, opened with `WebSharper.UI.CSharp.Html`.
+To include client-side elements inside a page, use the `client` method, from inside `WebSharper.UI.Html`.

 <a name="templating"></a>
 ## HTML Templates